 POLICY COMMITTEE CHARTER

-The purpose of the Policy Committee (the “Committee”) of the Board of Directors (the “Board”) of Northrop Grumman Corporation (the “Company”) is to: (1) assist the Board in identifying and evaluating global security, political, budgetary and other issues and trends that could impact the Company’s business activities and performance; (2) review, monitor and provide oversight over the Company’s policies and programs for ethics and corporate responsibility; (3) review the Company’s public relations strategy; (4) monitor and provide oversight regarding the Company’s government relations strategy and political action committee (“PAC”); (5) review the Company’s community relations activities; and (6) review, monitor and provide oversight of the Company’s environmental sustainability program.
+The purpose of the Policy Committee (the “Committee”) of the Board of Directors (the “Board”) of Northrop Grumman Corporation (the “Company”) is to: (1) assist the Board in identifying and evaluating global security, political, budgetary, technological and other issues and trends that could impact the Company’s business activities and performance; (2) review, monitor and provide oversight over the Company’s policies and programs for ethics and corporate social responsibility; (3) review the Company’s public relations strategy; (4) review and monitor the Company’s government relations strategy and the compliance and policies of the political action committee (“PAC”); (5) review and provide oversight of the Company’s programs regarding sustainability and environmental matters, human rights, and health and safety; and (6) review the Company’s community relations and charitable programs.

 The Committee shall consist of three or more directors.
 Members of the Committee shall be appointed to and removed from the Committee by the Board.
 The Board shall designate a chairperson from among the membership of the Committee.
 The Board may remove any Committee member at any time.
 Vacancies on the Committee shall be filled by the Board.